-Baskets quilt block patterns are designed in what seems like an endless number of ways, and the blocks are so varied that I'm sure you can find one that's perfect the next time you design a basket quilt.
+Baskets quilt block patterns are designed in what seems like an endless number of ways.
+The blocks are so varied that you can surely find one that perfectly fits your style the next time you design a basket quilt.

 Basket block patterns are an all-time favorite and can be used for any quilting purpose.

 01 of 14

 The baskets are not difficult at all to make, and you can choose one or more methods to add a handle.